Diotrephes

 In addition to being ambitious, proud, disrespectful of apostolic authority, rebellious, and inhospitable, the author of the letter says that Diotrephes tried to hinder those desiring to show hospitality to the brothers and to expel these from the congregation.
 Not even the location of Diotrephes' church can be determined from the letter.
-It is debatable whether the antipathy expressed in 3 John is based on "a theological dispute, a clash of competing ecclesiastical authorities, a disagreement about financial responsibilities for the mission, or personal dislike".

 Adolf von Harnack was of the view that Diotrephes was the earliest monarchical bishop whose name has survived.

 Biblical passage

 The following is the passage and notes from the New English Translation.

 1:9 I wrote something to the church, but Diotrephes, who loves to be first among them, does not acknowledge us.
 1:10 Therefore, if I come, I will call attention to the deeds he is doing – the bringing of unjustified charges against us with evil words!
 And not being content with that, he not only refuses to welcome the brothers himself, but hinders the people who want to do so and throws them out of the church!
 1:11 Dear friend, do not imitate what is bad but what is good.
 The one who does good is of God; the one who does what is bad has not seen God.